 I Let Go of My Story!

-I’m a life coach, inspirational writer and blogger here on 8womendream, a motivational public speaker, and I still have moments when I slip into an old story.
+I’m a life coach, inspirational writer, blogger, and a motivational public speaker, and I still have moments when I slip into an old story.
 This is after more than a decade of doing intensive personal self-development work on myself, including therapy, yoga, meditation, transformational leadership classes, and reading countless spiritual and self-help books.

 And I lived with a fear that I could make some “fatal mistake” that would mean I couldn’t live my destiny, whatever that was!
 It’s funny to think about it now really, but my mind would get obsessed at times with the story that something in my past was “wrong” and that I couldn’t do what I wanted because of it.

 Honestly, if anything that is just an escape hatch to stop me from taking action on my dreams.
 We don’t serve ourselves by arguing for our perceived limitations!

 And how silly is it that I think I can argue with 14 billion years of evolution that brought me to this exact moment, right now?

 I’ve only been on this planet for a mere 44 years which is just a blip in time in comparison!
 I’m not sure why I get so convinced sometimes that I have all the answers to everything, and why I don’t trust in the process of life.